 ALM supports SSO via SAML 2.0 and acts as a service provider (SP) for SSO.
-Alternatively, it supports SSO via OpenID Connect (OIDC) and acts as a Relying Party (RP).
-You must implement a federation service to act as an identity provider (IdP) with federation protocol of SAML 2.0 or OIDC.
+Alternatively, it supports SSO via OpenID Connect (OIDC) and acts as a relying party (RP).
+To let ALM act as an identity provider (IdP), you must implement a federation service with the federation protocol of SAML 2.0 or OIDC.

 The ALM SSO solution works as follows:

-- A user logs on to an application that can serve as the identity provider (IdP).
+- A user logs in to an application that can serve as an identity provider (IdP).

-- The user requests the access to an ALM resource.
+- The user requests access to an ALM resource.

 ALM sends an authentication request to the IdP to obtain the user information.
-With the user information, ALM attempts to locate a matching user for the IdP user in ALM and decides whether or not to grant the user the access to the ALM resource.
+With the user information, ALM attempts to locate an ALM user matching the IdP user and decides whether or not to grant the user access to the ALM resource.

-Scenario Description and result A matching user exists in ALM ALM checks the IdP user by Identity Key and IdP ID.
+Scenario Details A matching user exists in ALM ALM checks the IdP user by Identity Key and IdP ID.
 If both of these are located to one ALM user, the IdP user is authorized.
 No matching user exists in ALM

 The user is not authorized and cannot log in.

-If auto user-provisioning is enabled, ALM will run the auto user-provisioning process to create or find a matching user in ALM.
-For details, see Auto user-provisioning configurations.
+If auto user-provisioning is enabled, ALM runs the auto user provisioning process to create or find a matching user in ALM.
+For details, see Auto user provisioning .